 Hair can thin or shed faster around the time of menopause.
 At the same time, it may show up where you don't want it -- on your chin and cheeks.
 To save what you have, switch to coloring products that don't have harsh chemicals.
 Avoid the sun, which is drying.
 Got unwanted facial hair?
 Ask a skin doctor for to help wax, bleach, pluck, or zap it away.

 Zits?
 Now?
 Really?

 You expect to have acne in your teens but not in your 50s.
 Surprise: It's common around menopause, too.
 Make sure your moisturizer, sunscreen, cleanser, and other face products are gentle.
 Look for the words "oil free," "won't clog pores," "noncomedogenic," and "non-acnegenic."
 Even tough cases can clear with time and a doctor's help.

 Blast Through Mental Fog

 "Use it or lose it."
 That simple phrase can help you fight fuzzy thinking and stay focused during menopause.
 Challenge your brain in new ways.
 Learn something new, like a hobby or language.
-Lowering your stress level can help, too.
-Women with more hot flashes have more memory complaints.
+Lower your stress level.
+Women with more hot flashes -- which can be linked to stress -- say they have more memory troubles.